DigiLEAN/DigiLean.Connect/docs/enterprise/connect-sharepoint-sites.md

 ```

 ::: info
-Note that as a minimum the “Sites.FullControl.All” permission is required for the user to be able to create permissions.
+Note that as a minimum the “Sites.FullControl.All” permission is required for the user to be able to grant permissions in Graph Explorer.
+See below how to this

 [Complete Microsoft Graph REST API v1.0 endpoint documentation for reference](https://learn.microsoft.com/en-us/graph/api/overview?view=graph-rest-1.0&preserve-view=true)
 :::

 ## Consent to permissions in Graph Explorer

-If needed, consent to the Sites.FullControl.All permission in Graph Explorer.
+If needed, consent to the Sites.FullControl.All permission to Graph Explorer.

  1. Click on the user in the top right corner in Graph Explorer.
 ![Graph Explorer Consent step 1](/images/Sharepoint_site_graph_explorer_consent1.jpg)